apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 Sub-cluster is also the scalability unit in a federated environment.
 We can scale out the federated environment by adding one or more sub-clusters.

-*Note*: by design each sub-cluster is a fully functional YARN RM, and its contribution to the federation can be set to be only a fraction of its overall capacity, i.e. a sub-cluster can have a “partial” commitment to the federation, while retaining the ability to give out part of its capacity in a completely local way.
+*Note*: by design each sub-cluster is a fully functional YARN RM, and its contribution to the federation can be set to be only a fraction of its overall capacity, i.e. a sub-cluster can have a "partial" commitment to the federation, while retaining the ability to give out part of its capacity in a completely local way.

 ###Router
 YARN applications are submitted to one of the Routers, which in turn applies a routing policy (obtained from the Policy Store), queries the State Store for the sub-cluster
 URL and redirects the application submission request to the appropriate sub-cluster RM.
-We call the sub-cluster where the job is started the “home sub-cluster”, and we call
+We call the sub-cluster where the job is started the "home sub-cluster", and we call
-“secondary sub-clusters” all other sub-cluster a job is spanning on.
+"secondary sub-clusters" all other sub-cluster a job is spanning on.
 The Router exposes the ApplicationClientProtocol to the outside world, transparently hiding the presence of multiple RMs.
 To achieve this the Router also persists the mapping between the application and its home sub-cluster into the State Store.
 This allows Routers to be soft-state while supporting user requests cheaply, as any Router can recover this application to home sub-cluster mapping and direct requests to the right RM without broadcasting them.
 For performance caching and session stickiness might be advisable.